 The TaylorMade M5 Driver is an optimal 12-degree option with unique tunings that offers faster swing speeds, a larger sweet spot, and moveable weights.

-Each driver is speed tested individually to give players optimized COR, (which is the ratio of the final and initial velocity of the club at the point of impact) across the entire face.
+Each driver is speed tested individually to give players optimized COR, across the entire face.

 That means you should have fewer miss-hits and more consistency.